-The secret is out, and has been for a while: In order to remain competitive, businesses of all sizes, from startup to enterprise, need business intelligence (BI).
+The secret is out, and has been for a while: In order to remain competitive, businesses of all sizes, from startup to enterprise, need business intelligence (BI) and different types of dashboards.

 Business intelligence has evolved into smart solutions that provide effective data management – from extracting, monitoring, analyzing, and deriving actionable insights needed to stay competitive on the market, to powerful visualizations created with a dashboard builder which enables business users to interact with data and drill into bits and pieces of information they might need, at any time, any place.

 But what do you do with all this business intelligence?
 You can have the most robust BI infrastructure in place.
-However, if the underlying information isn’t easy to access, analyze or understand, it is pointless.
+However, if the underlying information isn’t easy to access, analyze, or understand, it is pointless.
 This is where the power of business dashboards comes into play.
-Dashboards often are the best way to gain insight into an organization and its various departments, operations and performance.
+Dashboards often are the best way to gain insight into an organization and its various departments, operations, and performance.
 Well-built, focused dashboards easily serve up summaries and reports of the BI that’s most critical to the organization.
+Moreover, different types of dashboards will enable you to convey an improved message to your audience, organize your data more effectively, and boost business processes across the board.

 What Is A Dashboard In Business?